getlantern/lantern/SPECS.md

 state for the settings UI, and the `/sync/roster` channel carries state to display the user's Google Talk contacts.
-The top-level `/sync` channel carries global application state, and may additionally carry state for any of its sub-channels by merging it into the top-level state object (explained below).
+The top-level `/sync` channel carries global application state, and may additionally carry state for any of its sub-channels by merging it into the top-level state object (explained below).]
+-- *may ditch sub-channel architecture*

 ### Initial publication: Initializing the frontend model